nesquena/rabl/README.md

 Check out the [Issues](https://github.com/nesquena/rabl/issues) tab for a full list:

- * No configuration options yet for how to create the json (root nodes) :(
  * Better Tilt template support (precompiling templates)
  * Benchmarks and performance optimizations